 49) Which classic Christmas film claimed that "Every time a bell rings, an angel gets its wings"?
 It's a Wonderful Life.

-50) For a second point, who played the part of James Bailey in "It's a Wonderful Life"?
+50) For a second point, who played the part of George Bailey in "It's a Wonderful Life"?
 James Stewart.

 51) Are pandas a species of bear?
 No.